Workshop on the Dynamics and Mass Budget of Arctic Glaciers & the IASC Network on Arctic Glaciology Annual Meeting

 ASSW 2020, including 5th Arctic Observing Summit - Akureyri, Iceland; March 27- April 2, 2020

 The ASSW 2020 meetings will be held in Akureyri, Iceland, from March 27 to April 2.
-The ASSW will have three major components: the business of ASSW members (March 27-30), a separate Arctic Observing Summit (March 31-April 2), and numerous side-meetings of important Arctic organizations.
+The ASSW will have four major components: an International Science Day (March 27 - joint between the Arctic Council & IASC communities), the business of ASSW members (March 28-30), the Arctic Observing Summit (March 31-April 2), and numerous side-meetings of Arctic organizations and projects.
 Most of the ASSW events will take place in the facilities of the University of Akureyri.
-Hosted by the Icelandic Centre for Research, Rannis, and the University of Akureyri, the ASSW 2020 will be an important part of the Icelandic Chairmanship in the Arctic Council.
+Hosted by the Icelandic Centre for Research, Rannís, and the University of Akureyri, the ASSW 2020 will be an important part of the Icelandic Chairmanship in the Arctic Council.

 ASSW 2021 - Lisboa, Portugal; 19-26 March, 2021